wanghaisheng/responsive-landing-page-starter/content/blog/en/adding-voice-functionality-to-an-existing-chat-application-dr.md

 npm install -g nexmo-cli@beta
 ```

-[Sign up for a free Nexmo account](https://dashboard.nexmo.com/sign-up) and set up the Nexmo CLI with the API key and secret which can be found on the dashboard.
+Set up the Nexmo CLI with the API key and secret which can be found on the dashboard.

 ```bash
 nexmo setup <your_api_key> <your_api_secret>